-More central and you can find New Helvetia, Track 7, Rubicon and Two Rivers for Cider.
+More central and you can find New Helvetia, Track 7, Urban Roots, and Two Rivers for Cider.
 Some have tons of hops and others are more Belgium styled, there is a little bit for every palate.
-Learn more about Sacramento breweries here.
+Learn more about the breweries in Sacramento.

 For more information about Sacramento check out these great books on Amazon including Fodor’s Northern California, Lonely Planet Northern California, and Lost Restaurants of Sacramento and Their Recipes.